 If penectomy is recommended, the surgical procedure can involve different methods.
 It can be total or partial and may involve additional surgical procedures.

 Total penectomy involves the removal of your entire penis.
 In this case, doctors will create a new urinary opening in the perineum.
 The perineum is the section between the scrotum and the anus.
 This is called perineal urethrostomy.

-Both surgical procedures may be carried out under either general or spinal anesthesia.
+Both surgical procedures may be carried out under either general or spinal anaesthesia.
 This means that you either sleep throughout the operation or remain awake but totally numb in the area of the surgery.
-Additional steps that may be necessary include removal of the testicles and scrotum, and the lymph nodes.
+Additional steps that may be necessary include removal of the testicles scrotum, and lymph nodes.
 Surgery to remove the penis and testicles is known as emasculation, but this is usually done only in the case of very advanced cancers.
-In some situations, such as the cancer invading deep tissue, it may be necessary to take out some of your lymph nodes.
+In some situations, such as the cancer invades deep tissue, it may be necessary to take out some of your lymph nodes.

 To check if the sentinel lymph node is affected, doctors will inject a radioactive dye close to the cancer.
 The sentinel lymph node is the first node to which cancer is likely to spread.
 When that dye is seen at a lymph node, the lymph node is taken out and evaluated.
 Depending on the results, if cancer is found, other lymph nodes will also be removed.
 If no cancer is found, further surgery isn’t necessary.

 Testing of the lymph nodes in the groin requires an incision to be made into the groin so the lymph nodes can be extracted for evaluation.
-A stage one cancer offers various options for treatment.
-This may include circumcision, if tumors are just in the foreskin or a more thorough surgery like:
+Stage one cancer offers various options for treatment.
+This may include circumcision if tumours are just in the foreskin or a more thorough surgery like:

 Recovery from surgery